sorooshafiee/mean-covariance-robust-risk/README.md

 # Mean-covariance robust risk measurement
-This repo contains all source code that reproduce the experiments in our [Mean-covariance robust risk measurement](https://arxiv.org/pdf/2112.09959) paper.
+This repo contains all source code that reproduce the experiments in our paper.

 **We welcome any feedback and suggestions!
 Note that we put in maximum effort to write high quality codes.
 However, they may still contain bugs or not be efficient enough.**